bibblio/related-content-module/css/README.md

 ### Extras
 * _Hover 'shine' effect:_ bib--shine
 * _Hover 'spectrum' effect:_ bib--spectrum
-* _Invert module to display on dark backgrounds:_ bib--invert
+* _Invert the text color when it's beneath an image or text-only, for clearer display on dark page backgrounds:_ bib--invert
 * _If a tile has a background image, this class is automatically added to the anchor 'bib__link':_ bib__link--image
 * _Hide module for testing:_ bib--hide